bteleuca/sas-viya-azure-openai-integrations/data_query_using_natural_language/README.md

 ```

 ---
-Note the container will use the system variables stored in the `.env` file.
+Note that the container will use the environment variables stored in the `.env` file.

 ---

 ### Run the Containerized Application

-The application will behave like previously describe.
+The application will behave like previously described.
 See [Steps During Execution](#steps-during-execution).